I grew up in Malaysia, where I enjoyed cooking and eating local dishes every day.

 - Banana leaves

-- Make the spicy coconut filling: In a blender, combine the dried shrimp, shallots, garlic, lemongrass, ginger, sugar, salt, turmeric, and water.
+- Make the spicy coconut filling: In a blender, combine the dried shrimp, dried chilies, shallots, garlic, lemongrass, ginger, sugar, salt, turmeric, and water.
 Blend until it makes a paste.
 Heat the oil in a pan or wok.
 Saute the paste till fragrant.
 Throw in the grated coconut and cook for 5 minutes over medium heat.
 If it becomes too dry, add some water.
 Remove from heat to let it cool.

 - Make the steamed glutinous rice: In a bowl, add the coconut milk and salt.
 Gently stir until the salt is dissolved.
 Set aside.
 In a round container lay flat some banana leaves and place the rice on the top of the leaves.
 Steam for about 15 minutes.
 Transfer the rice into a medium bowl and add the coconut milk mixture.
 Mix well.
 Set aside.